kerialexander/ai-case-study/Akasa_AI_Case_Study.md

 ### Major Competitors in this Field

-Akasa’s major competitors in the healthcare technology sector include Janus, Automation Anywhere, KenSei, UiPath, and ARxChange.
+Akasa’s major competitors in the healthcare technology sector include the following organizations:

+- Janus
+- Automation Anywhere
+- KenSei
+- UiPath
+- ARxChange

 ## Results